The Essay Prompts for Fall 2015 Applicants

-Essay C should NOT be used simply as another opportunity to submit a third writing sample, to emphasize interest in the program or to demonstrate motivation to be part of Plan II.
+*Special Note on Essay S: Essay S should NOT be used simply as another opportunity to submit a third writing sample, to emphasize interest in the program or to demonstrate motivation to be part of Plan II.

-However special circumstances that warrant an "Essay C" submission or a letter of recommendation could certainly also include special beneficial circumstances such as educational travel experiences, a special school experience (charter school, home school, performing arts school, health professions high school, etc.) research experiences, work or internship experiences that give the applicant a different perspective, qualification, maturity etc.
+Special circumstances that warrant an "Essay S" submission or a letter of recommendation could certainly also include special beneficial circumstances such as educational travel experiences, a special school experience (charter school, home school, performing arts school, health professions high school, etc.) research experiences, work or internship experiences that give the applicant a different perspective, qualification, maturity etc.

 Requirements on the Honors Application:

-The Plan II Honors writing requirements on the on-line honors application include a brief paragraph about your current thoughts about your future educational and career goals and the 5 sentences we consider your Personal Statement.
+The Plan II Honors writing requirements on the on-line honors application include the 5 sentences we consider your Personal Statement.

 If an applicant is applying to more than one honors program, all the requirements for each honors program will be contained in the single honors application.
 The application will NOT submit multiple honors application, even if applying to multiple honors programs.

 The applicant completes the following short answer prompt in the required on-line honors application.
 The on-line honors application is accessible once the applicant has completed and submitted the ApplyTexas application and it has uploaded into the system.
 The applicant will receive a confirmation email from the university when ApplyTexas has uploaded successfully.